How do I modify my hosts file?

 Below is how to locate and edit the hosts file on several OS platforms.
 Once the proper domain information is added you will save the file and your system will begin resolving to the specified IP.
 Once testing is finished these entries should be removed.

-Vista uses User Account Control (UAC) so Notepad must be ran as Administrator:
+Vista and Windows 7 use User Account Control (UAC) so Notepad must be run as Administrator.

 3. Click Continue on the "Windows needs your permission" UAC window.

 4. When Notepad opens Click File -> Open.

 6. Click Open.

 7. Make the necessary changes to the hosts file.